 The Company grants stock options that have a graded vesting schedule.
-Under IFRS, unlike Canadian GAAP, the Company treats each installment as its own award.
+Under IFRS, unlike Canadian GAAP which used straight-line vesting, the Company treats each installment as its own award.
 Therefore, each installment is measured and recognized separately.

 On transition to IFRS the Company adjusted share-based payments whereby amounts recorded for expired unexercised stock options are transferred to deficit.
-Previously, the Company's Canadian GAAP policy was to leave such amounts in contributed surplus.
+Previously, the Company's Canadian GAAP policy was to leave such amounts in reserves.